dtonhofer/prolog_notes/other_notes/about_negation/README.md

 ```

 In fact, in Prolog the problem of having a consistent program (a program that doesn't give both classical
-truth values to a statement) is whisked away by onyl allowing programs that give the value `true` to statements.
+truth values to a statement) is whisked away by only allowing programs that give the value `true` to statements.
 All the remaining statements are assumed to be `default false`.
 However, as seen above, the `\+` allows
 one to indirectly give the value `true` to statements by passing through the pool of `default false` statements.